 So, we’ve compiled a list of the best alternatives to these crowded cities.
 Here they are – some of the most popular destinations around the world, and where to go instead!

 Table of Contents

-Amsterdam is the capital city of The Netherlands and it is not only the most popular city in the country but also one of the most popular cities in Europe!
+Amsterdam is the capital city of The Netherlands and it is not only the most popular city in the country but also one of the most popular cities in ds!
 This bustling city attracts millions of tourists each year because of its stunning canals, authentic houses, various museums, and picturesque streets.
 However, due to the strong attraction of the city, it has become overrun with tourists.
-All throughout the year, you will find tons of people at each attraction and the city center packed with people.
+All throughout the year, you will find tons of people at each attraction, and the city center is packed with people.